cwoodruff/asp-net-5-training/14-aspnet-5-and-AWS.md

-# ASP.NET 5 and the Cloud
+# ASP.NET 5 and AWS

 ## Introduction